C++ Bit Operations

 Requirements:

-This is the standard tool for bit-level work on floats, packing structs into integers, hashing on raw representations, etc. See also K2A-B1-10 § 7.
+- Standard tool for float bit-fiddling, packing structs into ints, hashing raw representations.
+See also K2A-B1-10 § 7.

 5. std::byteswap (C++23)